 Top 3 WhyQ Eats in the South of Singapore

 Good hawker fare is sprawled all over Singapore and this means that whichever region you are at, there’s always something for you at WhyQ.
-Today, the WhyQ team will feature three hawker stalls in the South that you will want to get your hands on immediately.
+Today, the WhyQ team will feature three hawker eats in the South that you will want to get your hands on immediately.

 1. Jian Bo Shui Kueh